Mario & Zelda Big Band Live

 Mario & Zelda Big Band Live CD is a recording of a live big band performance of songs based on the Mario and The Legend of Zelda game series.
 The performance was at Nihon Seinenkan Hall on September 14, 2003.
 There were many artists who performed during this concert.

-Personnel and aftermath
+Personnel

 The Big Band of Rogues is a pseudonym or stagename for Tokyo Cuban Boys Jr., a band based on the Latin Jazz Big-Band, the Tokyo Cuban Boys.
 The Big Band of Rogues has been touring as the Tokyo Cuban Boys (without the Jr.) since at least 2005.

 Coincidentally, Luis Valle, who recorded Trumpet parts for the Mario Kart 8 soundtrack a decade later, would go on to officially join this band.